豊橋技術科学大学

 Overview

 To realize a carbon-neutral society, metallic materials must have higher strength and ductility.
-In this research, we are working to improve the mechanical functionality of metallic materials by controlling high-density lattice defects using high-pressure torsion (HPT), a type of severe plastic deformation, and heavy cold rolling (CR), which is widely used in industry, as microstructure control methods other than conventional alloy composition and heat treatment, and also by controlling microstructures through processing and heat treatment in combination with HPT and CR.
+This research improves the mechanical functionality of metallic materials by controlling high-density lattice defects using high-pressure torsion (HPT), a type of severe plastic deformation, and heavy cold rolling (CR), which is widely used in industry as microstructure control methods other than conventional alloy composition and heat treatment.
+It can also control microstructures through processing and heat treatment with HPT and CR.
 We are working to improve the mechanical functionality of metallic materials by controlling the microstructure through heat treatment.

 Selected publications and works